IvanColantoni/hairshading/report.md

 **3. *Np* = azimuthal scattering function**

-Given the incoming and outcming directions, the angle *φo* in the perpendicular plane can be computed with std::atan (and the same for *φi*) :
+Given the incoming and outcoming directions, the angle *φo* in the perpendicular plane can be computed with std::atan (and the same for *φi*) :

     static vec3f f(const vec3f& wo, const vec3f& wi) {
     // Compute hair coordinate system terms related to _wo_